 New Construction on via Marina

-the most blighted areas of Naples for many decades
+One of the most blighted areas of Naples

-has been along via Marina, the
+for many decades has been along via Marina, the

-east-west road that runs the length of the port of Naples from the
+east-west road that runs the length of the port of

-passenger terminals in front of Piazza Municipio and
+Naples from the passenger terminals in front of Piazza Municipio and the

-Fortress) for about a mile and a half all
+Fortress) for about a mile and a half all the way to

 That is changing.
-Today, if you start at the passenger
+Today, if you start at

 the passenger terminals at the west end of the port

 construction picking its way east, bit by bit, to